pmean/classes/biostats-1/src/5501-syllabus.md

 Ambitious students may wish to use a different software system for their work.
 Any reasonable alternative system, such as Python, SAS, SPSS, or Stata is fine.
 You will not get any guidance in class, but you can ask questions about these programs at the help sessions or individually.

-If you have never used any statistical software before, we recommend that you use R. It is not as difficult as some claim, and you will not be asked to do any in-depth programming.
+If you have never used any statistical software before, we recommend that you use R. It is not as difficult as some claim, and you will have lots of examples to work from.

-#### Other statistical software

-You are welcome to use SAS, R, Python, or any other program to run your homework assignments.
-You will not get any guidance in class, but you can ask questions about these programs at the help sessions or individually.
-I'll help as best as I can, and I do know a lot about most of these programs.
-Nevertheless, I cannot guarantee to have all the answers for every computer program out there.
-If you have never used any statistical software before, I would encourage you to use SPSS.
-It is much easier for most students to learn.
-There is nothing wrong, however, for a more advanced student to use a different program.

 ### Course Evaluation